 Buying and owning a grave

 Normally, your funeral director will help to make the necessary arrangements for arranging the funeral event and buying a grave.
+Please be advised that we do not allow metal or fibreglass caskets/coffins.
+All coffins and caskets must be biodegradable.

 However, if you wish to organise an independent funeral, you can do this by contacting us and we will assist you with the process.